Albert0i/probabilistic-data-structure/README.md

 > Redis started supporting **HyperLogLog** in **version 2.8.9**, released in **2014**.
 This version introduced the **PFADD, PFCOUNT, and PFMERGE** commands, allowing efficient **cardinality estimation** with minimal memory usage.

-HyperLogLog was first introduced to Redis version 2.8.9 in 2014.
-It was built into Redis core while other PDS are modules.
+HyperLogLog is state-of-the-art cardinality estimation algorithm.
+It was introduced to Redis version 2.8.9 in 2014 and was built into Redis core not necessarily on Redis Stack.
 ![alt redis-stack](img/redis-stack.JPG)

 > The default capacity for HyperLogLog in Redis is up to 12 KB and provides a standard error of 0.81%.
 For more information, you can refer to the documentation [here](https://redis.io/docs/latest/develop/data-types/probabilistic/hyperloglogs/?utm_source=redisinsight&utm_medium=app&utm_campaign=ai_assistant).